NoblePixel Display: Smart Mini-LED Budget

 The buttons to control the on-screen display (OSD) are located in the bottom-right of the monitor, where you’ll often find monitor controls.
 While the power button is illuminated, all the buttons are the same shape, making finding them by feel somewhat tricky.

-Stand and Mounting Innocn 27M2V stand attachment
+Innocn 27M2V stand attachment

 The included stand mounts easily on the back of the monitor in the same location where the 100x100mm VESA mount is found.
 Attaching the stand is easy: press the button, slot in the upper guide mounts, and let go of the button once the stand is attached.